Opening Night: A Night at the Opera

 Silver Ainomäe, cello

 There is no better place to hear the world’s top string quartet than the intimate and acoustically pristine Maier Hall.
-Join us for a historic moment as cellist Mihai Marcia joins the ensemble for his first official performance.
-Following an early and beloved Beethoven quartet, the quartet will perform Gabriela Lena Frank’s inventive Quijotadas and Scubert’s transcendent masterpiece Death in the Maiden: an evening you won’t want to miss.
+Join us for a historic moment as cellist Mihai Marica joins the ensemble for his first official performance.
+Following an early and beloved Beethoven quartet, the quartet will perform Mendelssohn's stormy and Scubert’s transcendent masterpiece Death in the Maiden: an evening you won’t want to miss.

 Takács Quartet